 Karen Roe - Executive Director

-Kendra Doppler - Project Co-ordinator
+Kendra Haigh - Project Co-ordinator

 Kendra has been with CARM since February and serves as the association’s project co-ordinator.
-As project co-ordinator, Doppler enters construction projects that are up for tender into BuildWorksTM and she manages those projects from start to finish to ensure all new or updated information is received by members in a timely manner.
+As project co-ordinator, Kendra enters construction projects that are up for tender into BuildWorksTM and she manages those projects from start to finish to ensure all new or updated information is received by members in a timely manner.
 She’s also available to answer member questions about BuildWorksTM and provide technical assistance with the platform when called upon.
-In addition, Doppler helps CARM members with scanning and printing large plans, and provides assistance with the Canadian Construction Documents Committee and Canadian Construction Association document and seal requests.
+In addition, Kendra helps CARM members with scanning and printing large plans, and provides assistance with the Canadian Construction Documents Committee and Canadian Construction Association document and seal requests.